Call or text for free consultation: 501.260.7324

 To find solutions, we invite new orientations to aspects of Self and World to see what generative solutions emerge.
 Therapy can be a container for this emergent process.

 To approach change, I may gather information about the patterns you experience in relation to your problem and what you'd like to be different.
 Then, we might engage in therapeutic conversations, activities, and/or hypnosis to shift the circumstance or your experience of it.
 Since change is constant, we can be intentional about it.
-Then, you can find an integrated, whole way for you to be you.
+You can find an unfolding, integrated, whole way for you to be you.